Japanese Hiragana ↔ Katakana Converter

 The Hiragana ↔ Katakana converter transforms Japanese kana between the two phonetic scripts.
 Hiragana (ひらがな) and katakana (カタカナ) represent the same sounds but are used in different contexts: hiragana for native words and grammar, katakana for loanwords, names and emphasis.
 This tool converts in either direction instantly and leaves kanji and other characters untouched.

-In Unicode, the main hiragana characters sit in the range U+3041U+3096 and the matching katakana characters sit in U+30A1U+30F6.
-Because the two blocks are laid out in the same order, every corresponding kana is separated by a constant offset of 0x60 (96 in decimal).
-Converting a character is therefore just adding or subtracting that offset from its code point when it falls inside the relevant range.
-Characters outside the kana ranges — kanji, Latin letters, digits, punctuation and spaces — are copied through unchanged.
+In Unicode the main hiragana characters sit in the range U+3041U+3096 and the matching katakana characters sit in U+30A1U+30F6.
+Because the two blocks were designed to mirror each other, every corresponding kana pair — for example (U+3042) and (U+30A2) — is separated by a constant offset of 0x60 (96 in decimal).
+Converting any kana is therefore a single arithmetic operation: add 0x60 for hiragana→katakana, subtract 0x60 for the reverse.
+Characters outside either kana range — kanji, Latin letters, digits, punctuation, spaces — are copied through unchanged.